 The U.S. Botanic Garden strives to makes its facilities and programming accessible to all visitors to ensure a successful museum visit.

-All parts of the Conservatory and outdoor gardens are accessible.
-Our overhead jungle canopy in the Conservatory is accessible by elevator.
-For more information about specific accessible routes through the Conservatory and outdoor gardens, please inquire at the visitor information desk upon arrival.
+For information about specific accessible routes through the Conservatory and outdoor gardens, please inquire at the visitor information desk upon arrival.

 Assisted Listening Devices